Welcome to Naples cruise port!

-- Galleria Umberto I – Located only a 10-minute walking distance from Naples cruise port, Galleria Umberto I stands next to San Carlo Theater and near Piazza del Plebiscito.
-It is a cross-shaped, glass-and-iron-covered public shopping gallery built in the 19th century, declared by UNESCO as a World Heritage Site.
-Featuring a large glass dome, and the Art-Nouveau architectural style, the gallery is home to numerous cafes and shops, and you can access it for free.
+Located only a 10-minute walking distance from Naples cruise port, Galleria Umberto I stands next to San Carlo Theater and near Piazza del Plebiscito.
+It is a cross-shaped, glass-and-iron-covered public shopping gallery built in the 19th century, declared by UNESCO a World Heritage Site.
+Featuring a large glass dome and the Art-Nouveau architectural style, the gallery is home to numerous cafes and shops, and you can access it for free.

-- Galleria Borbonica (Bourbon Gallery or Bourbon Tunnel) is an impressive underground passage built for military purposes to connect the Royal Palace to military barracks in Naples.
-It is situated 2 km (1.2 mi), or a 25-minute somewhat uphill walk from the Naples cruise port, and represents one of the most unique places you can visit in Naples.
+Also known as Bourbon Gallery or Bourbon Tunnel, it is an impressive underground passage built for military purposes to connect the Royal Palace to military barracks in Naples.
+It is situated 2 km/1.2 miles, or a 25-minute somewhat uphill walk from the Naples cruise port and represents one of the most unique places you can visit in Naples.
 Constructed in the 19th century, the stunning underground tunnels served as an escape route for the royal inhabitants, and also as a shelter for Naples residents during the bombardments during World War II.

-Time-permitting, I highly recommend you take one of the Bourbon Tunnel tours, as they are a fascinating way to discover the important and emotional moments in the history of Naples.
-On the tour, you can visit underground caves, a restored ancient cistern, vintage artifacts dating from WWII, pieces of sculptures, old cars and bikes, and much more.
-If you are seeking some adrenaline rush, you can go for an adventure or Speleo tours as well.
+Time permitting, I highly recommend you take one of the Bourbon Tunnel tours, as they are a fascinating way to discover the important and emotional moments in the history of Naples.
+On tour, you can visit underground caves, a restored ancient cistern, vintage artifacts dating from WWII, pieces of sculptures, old cars and bikes, and much more.
+If you are seeking some adrenaline rush, you can go for an adventure or Speleo tour as well.
 Overall, I was truly impressed by the visit, and I strongly suggest you put it on your Naples bucket list.